w3f/polkadot-wiki/docs/glossary.md

 A node that maintains a parachain by collecting parachain transactions and producing state transition proofs for the validators.

+## Common Good (Parachain)

+A parachain which does not win a parachain slot due to winning a slot auction, but is allowed on due to providing a common good service for the network.

+## Community Queue

+The queue for proposals originating from individual accounts (i.e. not the Council) which are waiting to become referenda.
+Compare the External queue.

 ## Consensus

 The process of a group of entities to agree on a particular data value (such as the ordering and makeup of blocks on a blockchain).
 There are a variety of algorithms used for determining consensus.
 The consensus algorithm used by Polkadot is [GRANDPA](#grandpa-finality-gadget).

+## Crowdloan

+A mechanism for potential parachains to temporarily source tokens to win an auction for a parachain slot.
+Tokens gathered in this way are programmatically returned to the lender after the lease period is over or the crowdloan period ends.

+## Curator

+A person, group, or other entity charged with judging and verifying the successful completion of a Bounty.

 ## Dapps